Janchorizo/tfm-slr/README.md

 take place

 ### Exclusion criteria
-EC1: The paper does not address a (RnaSeq OR WES) process OR
+EC1: The paper does not address a (RnaSeq OR WES) (process OR worflow or pipeline) OR

 EC2: The paper does not propose a software based solution (model, tool, framework, service, infrastructure, system, technique, application) OR